sebgl/htpc-download-box/README.md

 PGID=1000
 # Local network mask, find with: ip route | awk '!/ (docker0|br-)/ && /src/ {print $1}'
 NETWORK=192.168.0.0/24
-# The directory where downloading torrent and configuration will be stored.
+# The directory where data will be stored.
-ROOT=/media/my_user/storage/htpc
+ROOT=/media
-# The directory where movies and tvshows will be stored. usually network shared folder
+# The directory where data and configuration will be stored.
-PLEX=/media/my_user/storage/homemedia
+CONFIG=/config
 #NordVPN informations
 VPN_USER=usero@email.com
 VPN_PASSWORD=password